MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-systemservice-to-find-companies.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.prod: "dynamics-nav-2018"
-ms.assetid: 317e9a6d-581d-453a-b69b-70eba225df75
-caps.latest.revision: 30
 ---
-# How to: Use SystemService to Find Companies
+# Using SystemService to Find Companies
 You can use the SystemService service in a SOAP web service application to retrieve a list of companies available in a specific database.
-A company name is typically part of the URI when you access a [!INCLUDE[navnow](includes/navnow_md.md)] web service, and the system service lets you retrieve names of available companies.
+A company name is typically part of the URI when you access a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] web service, and the system service lets you retrieve names of available companies.
 If you do not specify a company name in a URI, then the default company is used.

  In this procedure, you use the SystemService service to retrieve and print a list of companies.
 You must use Visual Studio 2012 or Visual Studio 2010.

-### To use the SystemService service to find companies
+### Use the SystemService service to find companies

 1. In Visual Studio, on the **File** menu, point to **New**, and then choose **Project**.